Fixed Rate Student Loans

 Once you’ve chosen a lender and gathered your documents, it’s time to apply.

 After submitting your application, be sure to stay in contact with your lender in case they need any more information to process your application.

-If you are approved, you’ll receive a loan offer, which you can choose to accept or decline.
-If you agree to the terms, you can sign your loan agreement and receive your financial aid.
+If you are approved, you’ll receive an offer, which you can choose to accept or decline.
+If you agree to the terms, you can sign your agreement and receive your financial aid.